Getting Rid of Groupthink

 The Challenger explosion was the disastrous consequence of groupthink in epic proportion.
 Not enough voices were heard.
 Not enough dissent escalated up the decision-making chain.
 Extreme pressure was felt from as high up as the Oval Office.
 No alternative solutions were presented when a problem was recognized early on.

 For most of us, our workday lives aren’t filled with such crucial life or death decisions or outcomes, but the same groupthink principles that led to the Challenger disaster play out in our meetings and collaborative projects and stunt our creativity and problem-solving capabilities.
-Groupthink occurs when a team of intelligent, well-intentioned people makes irrational or poor decisions based on a desire to conform with and be accepted by the rest of the group.
+Groupthink occurs when a team of intelligent, well-intentioned people makes irrational or poor decisions based on a desire to conform with and be on accepted by the rest of the group.
 By learning to recognize and combat this phenomenon of like-mindedness, teams can develop better ideas and spark more strategic thinking through positive conflict and critical disagreement of ideas.

 What does groupthink look and feel like?